William Tocco: Personal life

-Tocco’s personal life is an example of how strongly the mafia influenced his life and how he used his personal life to strengthen mafia business.
-In 1928, Tocco married Rosalia Zerilli, sister of Joseph Zerilli, and they purchased land in Grosse Pointe Park where they raised their seven children, including Jack Tocco, who would become a feared Detroit mafioso in his own right.
+In 1923, Tocco married Rosalia Zerilli, sister of Joseph Zerilli, and they purchased land in Grosse Pointe Park where they raised their seven children, including Jack Tocco, who would become a feared Detroit mafioso.
 Tocco's success in bootlegging earned him respect from Mafia families nationwide.
-His marriage to Zerilli is proof of the crime family's relationships in and out of business.
 In 1952, his son Anthony Tocco married Carmela Profaci, daughter of Joe Profaci.
 Due to the ties of his family and widespread respect, he was a major factor in aligning the Partnership with several crime families, including the Profaci crime family in New York.
 William Tocco’s bloodline reached from New York to Los Angeles just through the marriages of his children.

 In 1953, Tocco’s daughter, Grace, married Carlo Licata the son of Nick Licata, a former mobster who was ousted by the Detroit Family and was adopted by the Los Angeles crime family headed by Jack Dragna.
 Furthermore, Tocco’s son, Jack, married the daughter of Angelo Meli, a fellow bootlegger from Detroit.
-Considering Bill Tocco admitted he was a bootlegger himself, this marriage is assumed to be proof of Tocco and Meli’s involvement and relationship in bootlegging in Detroit.
-Nick Licata attended the wedding in Detroit which was proof of the strength of the relationship between families with the Partnership.
-The family connections at hand are proof that Tocco and other Cosa Nostra members purposefully desired inter-family marriages to strengthen business connections and enlarge their footprint across the country.

 The Hazel Park Race Track

-The Outfit's involvement with Hazel Park began in 1948 following the visit of a local auto dealer, Waldo Andrews to the law office of James Bellanca.
+The outfit's involvement with Hazel Park began in 1948 following the visit of a local auto dealer, Waldo Andrews to the law office of James Bellanca.
 Andrews had secured a 30-day option letter to purchase the Hazel Park Stadium Company (HPSC).
 Andrews then went on to fill Bellanca in with the details of the company plans, which centered around the proposed construction of an automobile or harness racing track in Hazel Park, Michigan.
 Bellanca started soliciting for investors, who happened to be Tocco and Joe Zerilli, through this they formed a second corporation, named Hazel Park Racing Association.
 The track was finished after Bellanca attained money from the syndicate leaders.
 Hazel Parks success led to a dispute between HPSC's original incorporators and Bellanca's Hazel Park Racing Association.
 Tocco, Zerilli and Bellanca expanded their interest in horse racing on June 27, 1957, by purchasing the Wheeling Downs Race Track in Wheeling, West Virginia.